Cellular and Molecular MedicineFind a programme

 Tissue engineering and stem cell therapies

 Research includes work with both adult and embryonic human stem cells.
-Investigations focus on using stem cells derived from the bone marrow of elderly osteoarthritis patients to regenerate cartilage through tissue engineering strategies in the laboratory and ultimately after implantation in the patient.
+Investigations focus on cartilage regeneration through tissue engineering strategies in the laboratory and, ultimately, after implantation in the patient.

 Graduates have varied careers, including academic research, contract research, working in industry, diagnostics and clinical science, secondary education, higher education, science communications, journalism and research council grant administration.

 Dr Abdelkader Essafi BSc, PhD, (Lecturer), The molecular basis of embryonic processes in health and disease